Time of Use Pricing and Thermal Energy Storage

 TES systems can be designed to augment existing climate control systems, taking advantage of the existing mechanical and evaporative chiller infrastructure.
 In new construction, TES systems can be designed to handle up to 100% of a buildings cooling load or act as a reserve or booster for a smaller more cost-effective HVAC system.

-DARCO underground water tanks has over 30 years of experience in the design and manufacture of direct-bury fiberglass water tanks.
+DARCO has over 30 years of experience in the design of direct-bury fiberglass water tanks.
 We have worked with TES engineering firms in the research and development of such systems.
 Please contact us to review how stored thermal energy can help your project take advantage of TOU rate structures in your area.